 While tick charts certainly may provide traders with some valuable information, they’re not without their weaknesses.

-The biggest concern with tick charts occurs during low volume periods.
+The biggest concern with tick charts occurs during low-volume periods.

-For example, let’s say you have a 100-tick chart (a chart that places one bar for every time 100 transactions occur) and a one-minute, time-based chart tracking a stock.
+For example, you have a 100-tick chart (a chart that places one bar for every time 100 transactions occur) and a one-minute, time-based chart tracking a stock.
 There is more trading activity on this stock during the beginning and end of the day, but there are only ten transactions each minute during the middle of the day.

 The one-minute chart would show ten bars of information, but the 100-tick char would have only one bar making it harder to understand the price action.

 While tick charts may not be ideal in all situations, like all trading tools, it’s about figuring out the best tool for each circumstance.
-If you’re a day trader charting a stock with low trade activity, a one-minute chart may provide more insights, while a stock with high levels of trade activity may be easier to track with a tick chart.
+If you’re a day trader charting a stock with low trade activity, a one-minute chart may provide more insights, while a stock with high trade activity levels may be easier to track with a tick chart.

 Ticks are the smallest unit an asset’s price can move in the local currency.
 Tick charts prove another way for traders to visualize and interpret data.
 Whether or not you prefer tick charts or time-based charts, understanding both strengths and weaknesses can help you make more informed trading decisions.